Stanico-Knowles/parking-garage-api/readme.md

 # Parking Garage API

 <p>This is a cool project my senior gave me when I began my current role in August 2021.
-It handles CRUD operations using a REST API with NodeJs, Express, and SQLite.
-The original project was done with Python Flask, so I figured I'd redo it eventually using JavaScript.</p>
+It handles CRUD operations using a REST API with NodeJs, Express, and SQLite. <a href='https://github.com/Stanico-Knowles/parked-cars-api'>The original project was done with Python Flask</a>, so I figured I'd redo it eventually using JavaScript.</p>

 ## Requirements